 Best Tips for Success

-- Set the kids up for success with a learning tower to bring them safely up to counter height, or have them sit in their highchair or booster seat.
+- Set up the kids for success with a learning tower to bring them safely up to counter height, or have them sit in their high chair or booster seat.

 - Invest in a set of kids cooking tools made specifically for little hands.
-An apron may help too!
+An apron may help, too!